nickrunning/docker-test/README_en.md

 This project packages the official WeChat Linux client in a Docker container, enabling direct WeChat usage in browsers through Selkies technology without local installation.
 Suitable for server deployment, remote work, and other scenarios.

+## Upgrade Notes

+> If some features are missing after an upgrade, please clear the `openbox` directory in the local mounted directory (e.g., `./config/.config/openbox`).

 ## Features

 - 🌐 **Browser Access**: Use WeChat directly through web browsers without local installation